cfgcolumbus25/Team-24/README.md

 ## AI usage

 - Used v0 for creating the basic page.
 Our prompt included our idea of design + the answers to the questions from the Q & A session
-- Used claude/copilot/cursor to iteratively help with feature bugs that arised and some UI components,
+- Used claude/copilot/cursor to iteratively help with feature bugs that arised and some UI components,  <br /> <br /> The code ("Code") in this repository was created solely by the student teams during a coding competition hosted by JPMorgan Chase Bank, N.A. ("JPMC").
+JPMC did not create or contribute to the development of the Code.
+This Code is provided AS IS and JPMC makes no warranty of any kind, express or implied, as to the Code, including but not limited to, merchantability, satisfactory quality, non-infringement, title or fitness for a particular purpose or use.